bifravst/bifravst/docs/firmware/Protocol.md

 which data to discard once the memory limit is reached.

-Once the device is successfully able to establish a connection it will then (after publishing its most recent measurements) publish past data.
+Once the device is successfully able to establish a connection it will then (after publishing its most recent measurements) publish past data in batch.
+Here again we need to make a compromise: the device memory is limited, so there needs to be a strategy to discard old messages.
+A simple approach is to use a ring buffer that stores the latest messages and will discard the oldest message once its size limit is reached.

-On a side note: the same is true for devices that control a system.
+_On a side note:_ the same is true for devices that control a system.
 They should have built-in decision rules and must not depend on an answer from a cloud backend to provide the action to execute based on the current condition.

 ### 4. Firmware Updates

-Arguably a firmware update over the air can be seen as configuration, however the size of a typical firmware image (500KB) is 2-3 magnitudes larger than a control message.
+Arguably a firmware update _over the air_ can be seen as configuration, however the size of a typical firmware image (500KB) is 2-3 magnitudes larger than a control message.
 Therefore it can be beneficial to treat it differently.
-Typically an update is initated by a configuration change, once acknowledged by the device will initiate the firmware download.
-The download itself is done out of band to reduce overhead not using MQTT but HTTP(s).
+Typically an update is initiated by a configuration change, once acknowledged by the device will initiate the firmware download.
+The download itself is done out of band not using MQTT but HTTP(s) to reduce overhead.

-Firmware updates are so large compared to other messages that the device may suspend all other operation until the firmware update has been applied.
+Firmware updates are so large compared to other messages that the device may suspend all other operation until the firmware update has been applied to conserve resources.

 ## Summary